avrtt/wildberries-parsers/README.md

-This repository contains Python scripts designed to extract data from the wildberries.ru website through its API.
-You can collect information on specific items (products) and save it into .xlsx files.
+This repository contains Python scripts designed to extract data from wildberries.ru via its API.
+You can collect information about specific goods (products) and save it in .xlsx files.

 ## Description
 The main script collects the following data fields (it's easily expandable though):